App version: 0.1.0

 Revenue

 How much money has your business earned?
-Have detailed records handy.
+Have detailed monthly and annual records handy.

 Find out your credit score.
-It will be important when you go through the evaluation process.
-It’s possible to get equipment financing with bad credit, but not easy.
+It’s essential to know this when you go through the evaluation process.
+It’s possible to get equipment financing with bad credit, but it is not easy.

 4 Steps to Apply for Equipment Financing